The Liquid Galaxy project is speeding up for GSoC 2021.

 Here you can read our project ideas for Liquid Galaxy 2021 GSoC.

-As last year those are divided in two sections, the first are core libraries, pieces of code that can be reusable in other projects, second is project ideas, demoing with use cases the Liquid Galaxy power.
+As last year those are divided into two sections, the first is core libraries, pieces of code that can be reusable in other projects, second is project ideas, demoing with use cases the Liquid Galaxy power.

 Please act according to the GSoC timeline before contacting us.